Suzuko-Nakajima/Shiro_Saikosaki_release_notes/README.md

 ## Update v2020.12.4.1
 + Fixed privacy breash violation.

+## Update v2020.12.5.1
++ Fixed privacy breach violation.

+## Update v2020.12.5.2
++ Fixed embeds.

+## Update v2020.12.6.1
+* Updated command: `score`.
+Scores are now received as percentages.
+* Most error messages will now display as embeds.
+* Command `sayas` no longer has a field that reads "Content:".
++ Some commands will allow you to see whether or not Shiro Saikosaki is computing (typing).

 Have a suggestion or any feedback?
 Join the support server and let me know!
 [Join Shiro Saikosaki support server](https://discord.com/invite/tkMMwPY)